reneeduijzers/Keep_It_Real_Server/README.md

 The backend of [Keep It Real](https://github.com/reneeduijzers/Keep_It_Real), a simpel Express server sending out JSON data.

-The server is online through Heroku.
+The server is hosted by Heroku.

 Click [here](https://keep-it-real.herokuapp.com/aboutus) to get a list of all agents.